HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * This should likely link to DgH to start and then DocsH
 * Preparing this file for sharing with CPC & NAMMU members.
 * link to gDocs and various documentation files tailored for specified Audiences.
-* debateGraph is being evaluated as a way of developing MicroPortals that include links to Resonator.
+* debateGraph is being evaluated as a way of vizualizing MicroContent & MicroPortals that include links to Resonator.
 * incorporate (some Labels) examples

 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/wiki#test_for_TransClusion